joshbegley/nyt-latest/README.md

 `See pitching matchups, playoff projections, win projections and more for Monday's MLB games.`\
 https://nytimes.com/athletic/5751038/2024/09/09/mlb-odds-best-bets-projections-september-9/

-**Dak Prescott not pleased with his play vs. Browns, but 'happy' with new contract**\
+**Dak Prescott not pleased with his play vs. Browns but 'happy' with new contract**\
-`A "sloppy second half" can't take away from a road win for the Cowboys in Week 1 and a new contract for Dak Prescott.`\
+`A "sloppy second half" can't take away from a road win for the Cowboys in Week 1 and a new contract for Prescott.`\
 https://nytimes.com/athletic/5754979/2024/09/08/dak-prescott-cowboys-contract-browns/

 **What we learned from Rams-Lions in first OT game of season**\